PrefectHQ/prefect/docs/orchestration/tutorial/parameters.md

 When you're happy with the flow run settings, click `"Run"` to create a new flow run using the new settings.

-Once the flow run starts, chek the logs to see that your settings took effect.
+Once the flow run starts, check the logs to see that your settings took effect.

 ![](/orchestration/tutorial/hello-flow-run-mapped2.png)